 Before he became Senator Jim Bunning of Kentucky, he was a good Major League pitcher, winning 224 games, a stellar 3.27 career ERA, 3,433 strikeouts, and election to the Hall of Fame in 1996.
-Bunning was a reliable right-handed pitcher, as his Hall of Fame page reminds us:
+Bunning was a reliable right-handed pitcher, as his Hall of Fame page reminds us: "When Bunning retired, he was second on the all-time strikeouts list to Walter Johnson with 2,855."

 Well, Senator Bunning can blame Nolan Ryan, Roger Clemens, Steve Carlton, and Randy Johnson for that!
 Bunning is now #20 on the list, not a bad place at all, considering the names of the first 19.